XcityUS/xct-genesis/README.md

 ## What is WorldSeed?

-A world engine where you describe any scenario (characters, rules, actions, what each one can see) and AI agents inhabit it autonomously.
-They move in and make their own decisions.
-You watch from above, intervene, or step in as a character.
-Same engine runs anything.
-Every run is a different story.
-What emerges is never designed.

-**You seed worlds.
-Stories grow on their own.**
+WorldSeed is an environment engine for multi-agent worlds.
+You define the scene, characters, rules, and what each agent can see.

+Once a run starts, the agents do everything else: decide what to do, talk to each other, deceive, ally, betray.
+You can watch from above, whisper privately to any agent, or step into a character and play alongside them.
+The same engine runs any world you define.
+Every run is different because nobody scripted it.

+**Write your rules.
+Behavior emerges.**

 ---